Federal Elections Modernization Act¶

 |---|---|---|

-| Multi-Member Districts | Apply (phased) | Never apply |
+| Multi-Member Districts | Apply at First FEMA Election (qualifying states) | Never apply |

 | FCAO Examinations | Apply (Second FEMA Election) | Apply (Second FEMA Election) |